Alexa, “straighten my teeth.”

 New technology is exciting and it certainly creates more opportunities for different options of care.
 However it is not for everyone.
 Adults looking to straighten their teeth with braces or aligners are strongly encouraged to seek consultation with an orthodontist.
 Orthodontists, as dental specialists, are highly trained and work closely with patients using aligners and braces in a real setting every day.

 Dr. Tina Reed completed her orthodontic training at the University of California – San Francisco in 2000.
 Her Master’s thesis while at UCSF is part of a long-term clinical study on the effect of female reproductive hormones on Temporomandibular Joint (TMJ) disease.
-Dr. Reed is a member of the American Association of Orthodontists, the Western Pennsylvania Society of Orthodontists, The Great Lakes Association of Orthodontists and the American Dental Association.
-She has been in private practice for twenty years and currently practices in Pittsburgh, PA. www.tinareedorthodontics.com
+Dr. Tina Reed is a member of the American Association of Orthodontists, the Western Pennsylvania Society of Orthodontists, The Great Lakes Association of Orthodontists and the American Dental Association.
+She has been in private practice for twenty years and currently practices in Pittsburgh, PA.
+So if you’re looking for reliable Pittsburgh orthodontists, visit www.tinareedorthodontics.com